zkmkarlsruhe/lidar/lidartool/doc/gui/README.md

 The scanned environment is displayed as gray lines from the environment point to the threshold.

-Regions are displayed as dashed rectangles, region name on the top left, observers using the region bottom left.
+Regions are displayed as dashed rectangles, region name on the top left, observers using the region on the bottom left.

-The grid is in meter, with dashed lines every 50cm.
+The grid is in meters, with dashed lines every half meter (50cm).

 ## Actions

-The ***Actions*** menu let you Start/Stop the connected lidar devices even if they are remotly connected as virtual devices, start individual devices, scan the environment or do automatic registration of lidars via a 2D marker in the room.
+The ***Actions*** menu lets you Start/Stop the connected lidar devices (even if they are remotely connected as virtual devices), start individual devices, scan the environment, or do automatic registration of lidars via a 2D marker in the room.

 ![Web-GUI](images/Actions.png)

 ### Start / Stop Devices

-The menu entries ***Start Devices*** and ***Stop Devices*** operate on all connected lidar devices even if they are remotly connected as virtual devices.
-Single devices can be started and stopped within the submenu ***Run Device***.
+The menu entries ***Start Devices*** and ***Stop Devices*** operate on all connected lidar devices (even if they are remotely connected as virtual devices).
+Individual devices can be started and stopped within the ***Run Device*** submenu.

 ![Web-GUI](images/RunDevice.png)

 ### Environment

-The **Environment** are all permanent objects or walls within the spatial environment, which are not to be perceived/reported by the lidar sensors.
+The **Environment** consists of all permanent objects or walls within the spatial environment, which are not to be perceived or reported by the lidar sensors.

 ***Scan Environment*** scans the environment for 10sec and builds up a map of invisible samples with a security threshold.
 To be persistent, the scanned environment must be **saved** with ***Save Environment***.
 If anything went wrong, the environment can be **reloaded** from the last saved environment without restarting the application with ***Reload Environment***.

 ***Reset Environment*** deletes all scanned environment samples (without saving) for a fresh environment.
-If you want to have a clean environment permanently, save it.
+If you want to have a permanently clean environment for reference, save it.

 ***Use Environment*** switches usage/application of the environment.